Est.2010

 Written by

-As experts in getting people into tech careers, we’ve extracted some of the salient points from the talk to try and gauge what this could mean for people in the UK that want to move into a tech career.
+As experts in getting people into tech careers, we’ve extracted some of the salient points from the talk to try and gauge what this could mean for people in the UK that want to move or pivot into a tech career.

 What were Keir Starmer’s key points at London Tech Week?